 One major hurdle to stopping child abuse is the difficulty of uncovering it.
-That's why states have also enacted mandatory reporting requirements for certain professions.
-These laws apply primarily to people who have regular contact with children or who are most likely to discover abuse or neglect -- such as teachers, doctors, nurses and social workers.
+Like domestic violence, child abuse was often treated as a "family matter" in the past.
+So, it was under-reported to law enforcement.
+Often a child's parent did not want to report on their spouse or significant other.
+That's why states enacted mandatory reporting requirements for certain professions.
+These laws apply primarily to people who have regular contact with children or who are most likely to discover abuse or neglect.
+This includes teachers, daycare workers, doctors, nurses, and social workers.

 Child Abuse as a Crime